Bianca Chiminello: Acting

 Chiminello's studied in Australia at St Martin's, The National Theatre, with the Dean of Acting and Voice at NIDA and currently works with Hollywood-famous Ivanah Chubbuck.
-In 2002 Chiminello appeared in the hit Sci-Fi series Farscape.
+In 2000 Chiminello appeared in the hit Sci-Fi series Farscape.
 Her character, Jenavian Charto, was so popular with audiences that Chiminello was called upon to appear at conventions around the United States.
 Because of the overwhelming demand and audience response, she relocated to Los Angeles in 2004 to pursue a full-time film career.
 Bianca Chiminello has worked on the independent features Toxic, due for release through The Weinstein Company in June 2008, and Devils Highway.

-Her first acting assignment for American television was as a guest star on the hit USA Network series Monk opposite Tony Shaloub.
+Her first acting assignment for American television was as a guest star on the hit USA Network series Monk opposite Tony Shalhoub.
 Chiminello's natural comic timing was evident and she has since gone on to appear as a guest star in comedy shows: Emily's Reasons Why Not, opposite Heather Graham, Ugly Betty with America Ferrera and the 2007 break-out show for ABC Dirty Sexy Money with Donald Sutherland, Peter Krause and Samaire Armstrong.
 She also appeared in a 2008 episode of Chuck as Fulcrum Agent "Juliette".

 Chiminello was chosen to play the best friend to Cate Blanchett in the David Fincher-directed The Curious Case of Benjamin Button, also starring Brad Pitt, released in 2008.
 Chiminello is currently represented by RGM in Australia, which also represents Blanchett.

 Bianca Chiminello appeared in the January 2009 issue of Sunday Life's Magazine "Fresh Crop", five young Australian actors who are shaping up to be Hollywood's Next Big Things....
 She wrapped the lead in an Australian film, Living Between Fu$ks as "The Beautiful Financial Backer", based on a novel of the same title.